akstg/akstg/README.md

 - 👀 I’m interested in web and product development, management
 - 🌱 I’m currently learning html, css
 - 💞️ I’m looking to learn collaborate on new projects that will allow me gain new knowledge and skills
-- 📫 How to reach me Twitter @akwaysi and
+- 📫 How to reach me Twitter @akwaysi

 <!---
 akstg/akstg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.